nicoder/masteruby.github.io/productivity-booster/_posts/2014-05-02-vim-plugins-for-ruby.md

 Of course syntax highlighting is included too.
 Vim-rails has built syntax highlighting for special Active Record methods and all keywords that Rails has unique.

 That's only small part of what plugin provides, to see list of all commands, go to [project documentation](https://raw.githubusercontent.com/tpope/vim-rails/master/doc/rails.txt).
-For example, it provides commands forrefactoring your code, it has built support for Rake and other.
+For example, it provides commands for refactoring your code, it has built support for Rake and other.

 ## 2. [NerdTree](https://github.com/scrooloose/nerdtree)